Meet the Musicians of Sapphire Woodwind Quintet

 Click here to learn more about Jubal Music

-Allison Baker Wehrle, Oboe is the newest member of Sapphire.
-She holds degrees in oboe performance from Illinois Wesleyan University, the University of Illinois, and the University of Michigan.
-Upon moving to Chicago in 2003, Allison worked as an editor for the Instrumentalist Magazine and later contracted some writing, proofing, and editing work with GIA Publications and the Web site www.banddirector.com.
+Allison Baker Wehrle, Oboe holds degrees in oboe performance from Illinois Wesleyan University, the University of Illinois, and the University of Michigan.
+Upon moving to Chicago, Allison worked as an editor for the Instrumentalist Magazine and later contracted some writing, proofing, and editing work with GIA Publications.
 Her published articles and interviews have appeared in The Instrumentalist and the Double Reed Journal.
 Upon leaving the publishing world, Allison amassed a large private teaching studio that took her to far-flung suburbs such as Schaumburg and Naperville and began subbing with several orchestras in the tri-state area.
 She has been a regular member of the Chicago Chamber Orchestra, the Chicago Bach Ensemble, and the Bel Sonore Chamber Ensemble.
-Allison also teaches at Trinity International University in Deerfield, IL, and makes reeds for Midwest Musical Imports in Minneapolis, MN.
-She lives in Chicago with her husband and daughter, and their two cats.
+Allison also taught at Trinity International University in Deerfield, IL, where she was a featured soloist with their wind ensemble in 2015.
+She was a reed maker for Midwest Musical Imports in Minneapolis, MN for more than 15 years.
+Allison currently lives in Chicago with her husband and two young daughters.

 Click here to visit Anna’s website